stephenlaichaowen/pokedex-nuxtjs/README.md

 ---

-The app initially loads 150 pokemon card, it is a little heavy work to load so many info(images+text) instantaneously, an improvement can be made to add infinite scroll + Intersection Observer + image preloader to optimize the app.
+The app initially loads 150 pokemon card, it is a little heavy work to load so many info(images+text) instantaneously, so I add infinite scroll functionality(intersect observer); this is triggered when scroll down to the end of the page to dynamically load the pokemon info.

 ## Build Setup